+The following information should be reviewed with coaching and sports medicine staff prior to any interscholastic practice where there is a risk of exertional heat illness.
 All coaching and medical staff personnel shall observe the following precautions for all sports competed outdoors and/or in a hot, humid environment.

 - Stress to participants the importance of properly hydrating during the day leading up to the contest/training, and to drink 8-to-12 ounces of water or sport drinks 20 minutes prior to the contest or any training session.
 This procedure can help prevent problems during practice and contests. - Schools shall have unlimited amounts of water and sport drinks on hand during practices and contests, and coaches in team sports should be prepared to play a lot of players rather than just the starters. - Contest officials are permitted to establish predetermined breaks during contests, such as halfway through each period.
 At that time, players can drink water and remove their equipment, which should also take place at halftime (the more skin that is exposed, the more cooling that can take place).
-This provision also applies to all sports. - NFHS football playing rules allow the referee to shorten periods per mutual agreement by the opposing coaches.
-In addition, by mutual agreement a game may be terminated at any time. - Contest managers are advised to monitor conditions for others affiliated with the contest, like cheerleaders, band members, coaches, officials and especially spectators. - In football, if schools decide NOT to play a contest, it becomes an open date for both.
-If one school desires to play but the other does not, there are no forfeits involved.
-Again, it would become an open date for both schools.
-However, schools do have the option to reschedule contests, and OHSAA regulations do permit schools to play more than one contest per week.
-There also are no OHSAA regulations that prohibit games from being played on Sundays.
-The same concepts apply to all other OHSAA sports.
+This provision also applies to all sports. - Contest managers are advised to monitor conditions for others affiliated with the contest, like cheerleaders, band members, coaches, officials and especially spectators. - Know both the Temperature and Humidity.

-- Please review the OHSAA policy on inclement weather and lightning.
-In short, upon the first indication that thunderstorm development is within 15 miles of the game site, the activity shall be suspended until 30 minutes after the storm has left this 15-mile zone.
-Individuals should move to a safe area until the storm has moved away. - Know both the Temperature and Humidity.
 The greater the humidity the more difficult it is for the body to cool itself.
 Test the air prior to practice or a game using a wet bulb, globe, temperature index (WBGT index) which is based on the combined effects of air temperature, relative humidity, radiant heat and air movement and is the recommended standard of care for assessing risk of exertional heat illness.
 The following precautions are recommended when using the WBGT Index: (ACSM's Guidelines for the Team Physician, 1991)